Whitebark Pine Ecosystem Foundation (WPEF)

 ______________________________________________

 The Whitebark Pine Ecosystem Foundation in consultation with American Forests will integrate core area information, as well as other important information into the range-wide (national) restoration plan.
-The final plan will be reviewed by all partners.
-Comments will be integrated as the final plan is drafted.
+The final plan will be reviewed and comments will be integrated as the final plan is drafted.

-3. Publication of the National Whitebark Pine Restoration Plan.
-The plan will be published as a U.S. Forest Service General Technical Report and a citizen’s outreach version will be published by American Forests.
+- Publication of the National Whitebark Pine Restoration Plan.
+The plan will be published as a report and an executive summary will be published by American Forests.

 Phase 2 lead partner—American Forests.
 Focus on fund-raising in federal, corporate and private sectors for restoration and implementation of the National Whitebark Pine Restoration Plan.